mryap/fierce-robin/src/pages/posts/book-review-trustworthy-online-controlled-experiments-a-practical-guide-to-a-b-testing.md

 * To understand the value of an online experiment, look at the difference between its expected outcome and its actual result.
 * If you thought something minor was going to happen, and the results are a major surprise and lead to a breakthrough, you’ve learned something highly valuable.

 There are numerous books out there that are directly related to online experiments and A/B tests.
 Most are inspirational.
-For in-depth and accuracy on the statistics behind the experiment, this is the book.
+Written by three co-authors who work at Google,LinkedIn,and Microsoft, the book provides in-depth and accuracy on the statistics behind online controlled experiment.

 On my first chapter of the book, I looking forward to reading it more.
 <!--EndFragment-->